A Slow Day in Vlorë, Albania

 Sunset: The Daily Ritual

-Seriously, sunset relaxing seems to be the main pastime for everyone here.
+Sunset relaxing seemed to be the main pastime for everyone here.
 Locals know how to unwind, often found with their legs dangling over the sea edge of the promenade or simply fishing.

-If I haven't quite hit my step count for the day, I skip the Lungomare and walk up the Old Beach (Plazhi i Vjeter).
-It’s a wider, sandy stretch with a rougher, wilder feel.
-Walking north past the hotels, looking out towards Sazan Island, offered my favorite beautiful sunset view in the city.
-As long as I remembered the mosquito spray!
+If I haven't quite hit my step count for the day, I skip the Lungomare and walk up the Plazhi i Vjeter (Old Beach).
+It's a wider, sandy stretch with a rougher, wilder feel.
+Walking north past the hotels, looking out towards Sazan Island, offered my favourite sunset view in the city.
+As long as I remembered the mosquito spray.

 Evening: Community

-As the sun dips, the city lights flick on, but Vlorë remains relatively quiet—this isn't a place for wild nightclubs.
-The evening is for connection.
+As the sun dipped, the city lights flicked on, but Vlorë remained relatively quiet.
+This isn't a place for wild nightclubs.
+The evening was for connection.

-I head to Beer House 24, a spot I found when I was there to mix with the international community.
+I headed to Beer House 24, a spot I found to mix with the international community.
 I mostly met Americans, but also other expats who have made the move.
-We share stories and some laughs.
-It’s a reminder that while you might be seeking solitude, you don’t have to be on your own.
+We shared stories and some laughs.
+A reminder that while you might be seeking solitude, you don't have to be on your own.

-On quieter nights, I might just head home to stream a film.
+On quieter nights, I headed home to stream a film.

 The Takeaway